airnativeextensions/nativeextensions-documentation/docs/pushnotifications/apple/apple-push-notification-service.md

 - An iOS Developer program membership
 - A server connected to the internet, ideally that can run background processes (for testing this can simply be a local installation of Apache + PHP)
-- Access to an OSX machine.
+- Access to a macOS machine.

-It’s important that you have all of these organised before starting the APNS setup.
+It is important that you have all of these organised before starting the APNS setup.
-It is potentially possible to do parts of this without an OSX machine but we won’t be showing that in this tutorial.
+It is potentially possible to do parts of this without an macOS machine but we won’t be showing that in this tutorial.

 ## APNS Data Packet

-It’s important to understand that at the very base of the APNS implementation is a very simple JSON packet.
-They are intended to be small, delivering only the simplest amount of information and can be no more than 256 bytes.
+Firstly it is important to understand that at the very base of the APNS implementation is a very simple JSON packet.
+They are intended to be small, delivering only the simplest amount of information.

 ```
 {